leaningtech/labs/src/content/docs/cheerpj2/03-getting-started/00-Java-app.md

 ---
-title: Run a Java Application
+title: Run a Java application
 ---

-CheerpJ can run a Java application in the browser with to no modifications.
+CheerpJ can run a Java application in the browser with little to no modifications.
 This page will help you getting started with CheerpJ and running your first Java application in the browser.

 Java source code is not needed to use CheerpJ.
 If you are building your own application you should already have its `.jar` file(s).

 **To get started you will need:**

-- Your java application file(s).
+- Your Java application file(s).
 You can also use this [TextDemo.jar](https://docs.oracle.com/javase/tutorialJWS/samples/uiswing/TextDemoProject/TextDemo.jar) sample.
 - An HTML file where your Java app will be wrapped
 - A simple HTTP server to test your webpage locally